seri/gettc/README.md

 #### Java

-[Apache Ant](http://ant.apache.org/) is required.
+Besides JDK, [Apache Ant](http://ant.apache.org/) is required.
 This should come as no surprise to most Java programmers.

 In Java, you use *ant* instead of *make*.
 So: